Choosing a tax-saving fund with VR tools

 This makes it important for investors choosing ELSS funds to first understand the fund's mandate in terms of its market-cap orientation and investment style.
 Today, ELSS funds in the market invest in widely varying proportions of large-, mid- and small-cap stocks, thus carrying differing degrees of risk.

-As of end-March 2019, the most conservative ELSS funds had 80-88 per cent of their portfolios invested in large-cap stocks, with the remaining allocation mainly to mid caps (Franklin Taxshield, HDFC Taxsaver and Union Taxsaver).
+As of end-August 2019, the most conservative ELSS funds had 80-85 per cent of their portfolios invested in large-cap stocks, with the remaining allocation mainly to mid caps (Franklin Taxshield and HDFC Taxsaver).
 At the other end of the spectrum, there were ELSS funds with just a 35-50 per cent large-cap allocation, with the bulk of their portfolios invested in mid- and small-cap stocks (Aditya Birla SL Tax Relief, IDBI Equity Advantage).
 While funds with a bigger mid- and small-cap allocation may deliver bigger outperformance in bull phases, a large-cap bias protects downside better in bear markets.

 While choosing an ELSS, therefore, pay attention to its market-cap composition.
 If containing downside is your priority, go for funds with a large-cap bias.
 If you're aiming for high returns, mid- and small-cap-heavy ones will suit you.